Realm-Bot/docs/realm-modules/skin-filtering.md

 - Confirm the Relay Account is **in-game**
 - Confirm Skin Filtering is enabled for the correct Realm
 - Ensure at least one filter category is toggled on
+- Confirm the player is not on the Realm Bot allowlist

 ### Legitimate players are being removed

 - Disable the most aggressive category first (commonly 4D/Horion)
 - Re-test with a smaller scope (enable one filter at a time)
 - Treat early Beta enforcement as reviewable until detection stabilises
+- If an allowlisted player is affected, record the gamertag and timestamp and contact support

 ---